-There were shocks galore in the UEFA Champions League as Real Madrid, AC Milan, Arsenal and Manchester City all suffered defeats in their group games.
+There were plenty of shocks in the Champions League with Real Madrid, AC Milan, Arsenal and Manchester City all suffering losses.

 Real Madrid lost its group D game against Bundesliga champion Borussia Dortmund 2-1 while Manchester City slumped to a 3-1 defeat at Ajax Amsterdam in the same group.

 Robert Lewandowski opened the scoring for Dortmund in the 36th minute but Cristiano Ronaldo levelled matters just two minutes later.

 Marcel Schmelzer found the winner for the German side in the 64th minute.

 In Amsterdam, Ajax came from behind for an excellent win.